-The Old Testament Lesson for this Sunday is from the First Book of Kings.
-The text is I Kings 19:9b-21 and is part of the marvelous account of the Prophet Elijah, but in truth, not his most stellar moment.
-In our text, Elijah is in a cave hiding, whining and looking for a way out of his job description.
+The Old Testament Lesson for this Sunday is from the first book of Kings.
+The text is 1 Kings 19:9b-21 and is part of the marvelous account of the prophet Elijah, but in truth, not his most stellar moment.
+In our text, Elijah is in a cave hiding, whining, and looking for a way out of his job description.

 The context is very helpful, however.
-Previous to this pericope Elijah has just won a great contest against the 450 prophets of Baal on Mt.
+Previous to this pericope, Elijah has just won a great contest against the 450 prophets of Baal on Mt.
 Carmel.
 The account is quite familiar and very inspiring as the LORD sends down fire to consume Elijah’s sacrifice while ignoring the false prophets.
-Thus the people kill all of the false prophets.
+Thus, the people kill all of the false prophets.
 Now that these prophets of the “rain god” (Baal) are dead, the LORD tells Elijah to start looking for rain.
 It has been three years of drought.
 Elijah goes to look for rain and on his eighth time to look out over the sea, he observes the rain clouds coming.
-Note the numbers: 8 times and then rain comes to water and restores the dead earth (new creation); three years of drought and then the ground is resurrected (new life).
+Note the numbers: eight times and then rain comes to water and restores the dead earth (new creation); three years of drought and then the ground is resurrected (new life).
 These are hardly accidental details.
-Of course, this angers Jezebel who threatens to kill Elijah, so he makes a run for it.
+Of course, this angers Jezebel who threatens to kill Elijah.
+So, he makes a run for it.
 In the wilderness the Angel of the LORD attends to him with food and water.
-After this, Elijah journeys 40 days and nights and arrives at Mt.
-Horeb/Sinai where he finds a cave to hide in.
+After this, Elijah journeys forty days and nights and arrives at Mount Horeb/Sinai where he finds a cave to hide in.
 This brings us to our text.

 19:9b פֹה (foh) “at this place; here”